vladoleksik/covidcert/README.md

 4. Replace the ```Generate\cert.key``` file with an **ECDSA (ECDH P-256) private key** you generate.
 When in doubt, you can use [this site](https://certificatetools.com).
 5. Replace the ```Generate\cert.pem``` and ```Check\cert.pem``` files with the corresponding public key for the above private key, so that the verification app can recognise the certificates issued by its counterpart app.
 6. Open a command line and run ```app_generate.py``` or ```app_scan.py```, depending on qhat you need.
 The localhost address you should access is communicated to you.
 Enjoy!

+## Anything else?
+If this information is not enough, you may want to read a more detailed description of the whole concept on the dedicated page on [my website](https://vladoleksik.github.io/projects/EUDCC.html).
+Thanks for your time.